-Casualty numbers (injuries plus fatalities) attributed to a Cascadia tsunami is presented in Table 3-6 and graphically in Figure 3-5.
+Casualty numbers (injuries plus fatalities) attributed to a Cascadia tsunami are presented in Table 3-6 and graphically in Figure 3-5.
 Overall, our Hazus modeling indicates that tsunami related casualties will greatly exceed earthquake related casualties, especially when accounting for the combined permanent resident and visitor populations.
-Of particular note, injuries caused by the tsunami average about 6% (+/-5%) of the total number of casualties, indicating that tsunami related deaths account for the bulk of the total number of casualties (Table 3-7).
-This is because the Hazus tsunami casualty model estimates that people that do not escape from the tsunami zone are much more likely to die than be injured and survive.
-Those that are injured are largely confined to a small narrow band where the tsunami flow depth falls below 6 feet (see Section 2.6.2.5).
+Of particular note, injuries caused by the tsunami average about 11% (±6%) of the total number of casualties, indicating that tsunami related deaths account for the bulk of the total number of casualties (Table 3-7).
+This is because the Hazus tsunami casualty model estimates that people who do not escape from the tsunami zone are much more likely to die than to be injured and survive.
+Those who are injured are largely confined to a small narrow band where the tsunami flow depth falls below 6 feet (see Section 2.6.2.5).

-As can be seen in Table 3-6 and Figure 3-5, modeled tsunami casualties vary widely between communities.
+As can be seen in Table 3-6 and Figure 3-5, modeled tsunami casualties vary widely between the communities.
 This is due to many factors, but most important is the relative distance to high ground.
-Thus, for the M1 scenario, estimated fatalities are confined mainly to the communities of Seaside (~3,260 resident/7,080 visitor) and Warrenton (460 resident/590 visitor), with few killed in the remaining communities.
-Note that Hazus modeling suggests no fatalities in Astoria, 1 in Arch Cape, 7 in Cannon Beach and 4 in Gearhart for an M1 tsunami event; these numbers likely fall within the margin of error in the Hazus modeling.
-Other than Seaside, Warrenton and Jeffers Garden, low casualties associated with the M1 scenario in the majority of the communities is indicative of the fact that high ground is located close to the population centers allowing for quick access to high ground.
+For the M1 scenario, estimated casualties are confined mainly to three communities: Lincoln City (~90 resident/120 visitor), Gleneden Beach (~30 resident/190 visitor), and Bayshore (~20 resident/40 visitor).
+Hence, for the M1 tsunami scenario, our Hazus modeling suggest either few or no casualties in the remaining Lincoln County communities; note that these latter estimates fall within the margin of error in the Hazus modeling.
+Aside from the previously mentioned communities located at the open coast, low casualty numbers determined for the M1 scenario is indicative of the fact that most of the communities are: